UCSD-ECE16/ece16-wi2020-anwarhsu/doc/lab 3 report.md

 ### Challenge 2: Reading Accelerometer Data
+We are creating a function that can read the incoming data sent from the Serial monitor to pythonb.
+We then also explore using the idea of using the a test case.

+> CODE:
 >![Image of challenge_2_code](images3/challenge_2_code.JPG)
+> OUTPUT:
 >![Image of challenge_2_output](images3/challenge_2_output.JPG)

 > Q. What happens if you don’t decode the incoming char?

 > A. The code cant read the incoming chars because it can only read bytes.
-The input without the decode is a tuple getting the indexs by a for loop.
+The input without the decode is a tuple getting the indexs by a for loop(baiscally not a byte).

 > Q. Try removing the logic for checking if the data_array is empty and always vstack even if the data_array is empty.
 What is the error that gets thrown?
 Why?